ionic-team/collide/README.md

 animator.isRunning(); //boolean getter

 //These are getters and setters.
-//No arguments is a getter, argument is a setter. animator.percent(newPercent); //0-1 animator.duration(duration); //milliseconds animator.direction(isReverse); //same as option
+//No arguments is a getter, argument is a chainable setter. animator.percent(newPercent); //0-1 animator.duration(duration); //milliseconds animator.direction(isReverse); //same as option